-The University of Colorado Chapter of Sigma Xi, and is organized by Carol Kearns and PJ Bennett.
-For more information or to be added to our email list for monthly notifications of Café Sci events, click here.
+The University of Colorado Chapter of Sigma Xi is organized by Dr. Christopher Lowry.
+For more information or to be added to our email list for monthly notifications of Café Sci events, please contact Dr. Christopher Lowry.

 For more information on international Café Sci venues and the history of Café Sci, visit: